Ethical and Sustainability Code for I-DEST Travellers

 19. Contribute to positive impact

 Sustainable tourism isn’t just about reducing harm.
 It’s also an opportunity for visitors to make a positive impact.
-You can join local initiatives, donate to credible conservation or community programmes, participate in litter picking, support local producers, or choose to visit less-known but valuable places.
+You can join local initiatives, donate to credible conservation or community programmes, participate in litter clean-ups, support local producers, or simply choose to visit a lesser-known but valuable place.

 A good traveller is not just a consumer but a partner too.

-As a member of the I-DEST community, I pledge that during my travels:
+As a member of the I-DEST community, I commit to:

-- I will reduce my waste, water, and energy usage;
+- reducing my waste, water, and energy use;

-- I will be considerate of the dignity of other visitors, locals, and vulnerable groups;
+- being mindful of the dignity of other visitors, locals, and vulnerable groups;

-- I will follow on-site rules, especially in protected, cultural, waterfront, spa, and mountain areas;
+- following on-site rules, especially in protected, cultural, waterfront, spa, and mountain areas;

-- I will leave no damage, waste, or disrespect behind;
+- leaving no damage, waste, or disrespect behind;

-- and I will strive to leave a positive impact with my presence.
+- and striving to leave a positive impact with my presence.

 Travel is an experience.
 Responsible travel is a value.
 Sustainable travel is part of our shared future.